• Menu

 Nothing says warm weather like baseball on a sunny day.
 What better place to watch a game than Coors Field in downtown Denver with a grand view of the mountains in the distance?
 The Rockies season runs from early April through early October, and maybe longer, pending a playoff run.

-Opening day for the Colorado Rockies will be held on April 6th, 2023 with plenty of festivities to celebrate the return of baseball.
+Opening day for the Colorado Rockies will be held on Friday, April 4th, 2025 as they take on the Oakland Athletics.
+There are plenty of festivities to celebrate the return of baseball.
 Coors Light will be set up in McGregor Square with activities for the whole family, the Broncos quarterback will throw a ceremonial first pitch, and there will be a flyover by the Air National Guard.
 Don’t miss this exciting day!

 Things to do in Colorado